mayurpatle/mayurpatle/README.md

 - 👋 Hi, I’m @mayurpatle
-- 👀 I’m interested in Machine Learning , web development and android development
+- 👀 I’m interested in Machine Learning , and Web Development
 - 🌱 I’m currently learning web sdevelopment
 - 💞️ I’m looking to collaborate on development projects
 - 📫 How to reach me ...